justinhartman/.github/templates/_core/.github/PULL_REQUEST_TEMPLATE.md

+# Pull Request Template

+Please try and complete the below as best as possible.
+Some of the fields may not be necessary so feel free to add or edit as you see fit.

 ## Checklist

 _Confirm you have completed the following actions prior to submitting this PR._

 - [ ] There is an existing issue report for this PR.
 - [ ] I have forked this project.
 - [ ] I have created a feature branch.
 - [ ] My changes have been committed.
 - [ ] I have pushed my changes to the branch.

 ## Title